reflex-dev/hacktoberfest/README.md

 ## How to Submit Your Project
 1. Git clone this repo
 2. Create your own branch using `git checkout -b name_of_your_branch`
+3. cd into the submissions folder and then into the folder for the category for which you would like to build your app.
-3. Create a folder with the name of your project
+4. Create a folder with the name of your project (please start this folder name with your name)
-4. Build your app in this folder
+5. Build your app in this folder
-5. When your app is finished create a PR into the main branch
+6. When your app is finished create a PR into the main branch
-6. Please ensure each project has a thorough ReadMe that describes what your project does, how to run it and what category you are competing it (you can only select one category to compete in per app).
+7. Please ensure each project has a thorough ReadMe that describes what your project does, how to run it (you can only select one category to compete in per app).

 ## Share your Work
 Once your app is finished please share it on the [Showcase channel](https://discord.com/channels/1029853095527727165/1063735841333198938) on our Discord, with a demo video of how your app works.
 We will add apps to our community gallery channel.